andreasabel/inCode/entry/pipes-streaming-huffman-compression-in-haskell-part-3.md

 The next problem.

-If you’ve ever worked with `ByteString`s, you might have noted an asymmetry to what we are doing.
-Look closely — do you see it?
+If you've ever worked with `ByteString`s, you might have noted an asymmetry to what we are doing.
+Look closely --- do you see it?

-We *read* `ByteString`s from the file — entire *big chunks* of bytes/`Word8`s.
+We *read* `ByteString`s from the file --- entire *big chunks* of bytes/`Word8`s.

 We *write* individual bytes, one at a time.
 That is, we emit individual `Word8`s, which we each individually wrap into singleton `ByteString`s one at a